melissakeizer/melissakeizer.com/_posts/2015-10-14-sony-a7ii-facts-and-thoughts.markdown

 ## Cons

-- Photography is an expensive hobby but even more so when you start buying full-frames lenses
+- Photography is an expensive hobby but even more so when you start buying full-frame lenses
 - I'm starting from scratch again gear-wise as my current Sony Alpha gear is incompatible with the Sony A7ii
-- It's hard to pinpoint the autofocus on a small areas (like my dog's eyes)
+- It's hard to pinpoint the autofocus on a small area (like my dog's eyes)
 - As with most SLTs, the battery life isn't great.
 I had to buy two extra batteries.
 (The [Ex-Pro batteries](http://www.amazon.co.uk/gp/product/B00F8Q3S9Q?psc=1&redirect=true&ref_=oh_aui_detailpage_o09_s00) are a good, cheaper alternative to the Sony branded ones)
 - There's no battery cradle provided when you buy the camera (why so stingy Sony?!) so you have to charge batteries through the camera itself